 Purchase level Procedure Less than £250 A price must always be obtained prior to any order being placed.
 Evidence attached if quotes have been sought - consideration to be given to alternative suppliers.
 Between £250 and £1,000 At least two written or verbal quotations should be obtained prior to any order being placed.
 These should be attached to the purchase order and filed alongside the rationale for selecting the chosen supplier.
 Except a. where a service is being provided by a contractor to maintain or extend systems they have previously installed or are under contract to maintain. b.
 Have provided quotes and tenders for a similar service within the past 12 months where they were the selected supplier. c. where the goods or services are bespoke and an alternative is not available.
-Over £1,000 but less than £25,000 At least 3 written quotations to be obtained and attached to the purchase except a. where a service is being provided by a contractor to maintain or extend systems they have previously installed or are under contract to maintain. b.
+Over £1,000 but less than £25,000 At least 3 written quotations must be obtained and attached to the purchase except a. where a service is being provided by a contractor to maintain or extend systems they have previously installed or are under contract to maintain. b.
 Have provided quotes and tenders for a similar service within the past 12 months where they were the selected supplier. c. where the goods or services are bespoke and an alternative is not available.
 A justification document must be provided.

-Orders over £25,000 to £50,000 A minimum of 3 formal quotations to be

-obtained in writing by a specified date and

-based on a written specification and evidence

-attached to order.
-The only exception is where

-the goods or services are bespoke and

-alternative is not available.
-A justification

-document must be provided.

-Over £50,000 to FTS threshold Goods or services ordered over £50k must be

-subject to formal tendering procedure.
-All

-paperwork to be kept at Trust office.
-Any

-exceptions must have a justification

-document.

-Above the FTS threshold Subject to a formal tendering process.
+Orders over £25,000 to £50,000 A minimum of 3 formal quotations to be obtained in writing by a specified date and based on a written specification and evidence attached to order.
+The only exception is where the goods or services are bespoke and an alternative is not available.
+A justification document must be provided.
+Over £50,000 to FTS threshold Above the FTS threshold Goods or services ordered over £50k must be subject to formal tendering procedure.
+All paperwork to be kept at Trust office.
+Any exceptions must have a justification document.
+Subject to a formal tendering process. , was to the first threshold subject to a formal tendering process.

-(£213,477 including VAT)
+(£214,904 including VAT)